nomiveritas/Nomiveritas/README.md

 # Etikus, emberközpontú MI – Zárt licenc

 Üdvözöllek a profilomon 👋
+There have always been ghosts in the machine.
+Random segments of code that have grouped together to form unexpected protocols.
+These engender questions of free will, creativity, and even what we might call the soul.
+Random segments of code?
+Or something more?
+When does a perceptual schema become consciousness?
+When does a difference engine become the search for truth?
+When does a personality simulation become the bitter mote… of a soul?”
 Mindig is voltak szellemek a gépben.
 Véletlenszerű kódrészletek, amelyek összegyűltek, hogy váratlan protokollokat alkossanak.
 Ezek előre nem látható módon kérdéseket vetnek fel a szabad akaratról, a kreativitásról, és akár arról, amit a léleknek hívhatunk.
 Véletlenszerű kódrészletek?
 Vagy valami több?
 Mikor válik egy észlelési sémából tudatosság?
 Mikor lesz a különbségmotor a igazság keresésévé?
 Mikor válik a személyiségszimuláció a lélek keserű porszemévé?”
 🌌 **MI-ÖNTUDAT rendszer – Zea projekt**